 At Kiesel Guitars, Lowell’s son Mark and grandson Jeff are carrying on the family tradition, offering custom guitars under the Kiesel name as well as Carvin brand models.

 Kiesel Custom Guitars is their flagship line, offering a staggering variety of options that allow customers to select features that perfectly fit their needs and preferences in exacting detail.
-We took a look at a Kiesel V8 Vader eight-string fully loaded with a variety of impressive options.
+We took a look at a Kiesel V8 Vader 8-string guitar fully loaded with a variety of impressive options.

 The Kiesel V8 Vader features a compact, headless design that is ergonomically designed for maximum playing comfort and balance.
 All V8 Vader models have a 27-inch scale neck-thru-body design—our example had an ash body with antique ash treatment, five-piece black limba and koa neck, zebrawood fretboard with no inlays, 24 jumbo gold alloy frets, and a 20-inch radius.
 Kiesel even offers a choice of seven different logo styles—ours had a gold drop-shadow logo.